su2code/su2code.github.io/_docs_v7/Build-SU2-Linux-MacOS.md

 If you are not interested in setting custom compiler flags and other options you can now go directly to the [Compilation](#compilation) section, otherwise continue reading the next section.

 ### Advanced Configuration ###
-In general meson appends flags set with the environment variable `CXX_FLAGS`.
+In general meson appends flags set with the environment variable `CXXFLAGS`.
 It is however recommended to use mesons built-in options to set debug mode, warning levels and optimizations.
 All options can be found [here](https://mesonbuild.com/Builtin-options.html) or by using `./meson.py configure`.
 An already created configuration can be modified by using the `--reconfigure` flag, e.g.:
 ```
 ./meson.py build --reconfigure --buildtype=debug